Oscar Wilde’s After-Dinner Rebuke to his Press Critics

 Given this public alignment with the private leisured class, the Lotos Club evokes the type of membership institution that seems equally intent upon who is not a member—although I suspect that is what exclusivity means.
 The club embodies Oscar’s idea of a society that is spoken about disrespectfully only by those who cannot get into it—an axiom which, alas, explains my freedom to speak disrespectfully about it.
 Hence the point of view that the club’s patrons pay a small fortune for the privilege of being condescended to about how to dress, how to behave, and how much to spend at the bar each month—although I suspect that is what being patronised means.

 Such observations of outsider opprobrium are obligatory for Wildeans, of course, who must side with the outcast.
-One victim of that ilk was Oscar’s brother, Willie Wilde, whose case illustrates that the Lotos Club certainly knows how to hold a grudge against those persona non grata.
+One victim of that ilk was Oscar’s brother, Willie Wilde, whose case illustrates that the Lotos Club certainly knows how to hold a grudge against personae non grata.
 Writing some 120 years later the society’s archivist gratuitously demeaned Willie’s reputation and remained uncharitable about his alcoholism, recalling how he was expelled from the club for an unpaid bar tab of $14.00 with the grudging admission that he was a Lotos member “albeit briefly”.

 A decade earlier than his brother’s run-in with the club, Oscar had become entangled in his own Lotos imposition which also resulted in an unbridled measure of umbrage.
 The 1895 memoir, A Brief History of the Lotos Club referred to the episode recording that “Mr. Wilde had the bad taste to seize the opportunity to abuse the American press.”
 We shall see whether he did; but first we must set the stage because, as might be expected, his was altogether a more barbed and theatrical affair.